-Though basements can be the most challenging space in your entire house in which to install flooring, you may be surprised to hear that you have quite a few options when it comes to the kind of flooring you choose.
-In order to select the right basement flooring for your home, there are some things you need to take into consideration:
+Considering finishing your basement?
+Though basements can be the most challenging space in your entire house to installing flooring, you may be surprised to hear that you have quite a few options when it comes to the kind of flooring you choose.
+To select the right basement flooring for your home, there are some things you need to take into consideration:

-You should always consider painting or staining the concrete floor you currently have.
-Many designers are now building luxury homes where concrete floors are used throughout the entire house – in other words – concrete is now chic.
+It would help if you always considered painting or staining the concrete floor you currently have.
+Many designers are now building luxury homes where concrete floors are used throughout the house – in other words – concrete is now chic.
 This would be your cheapest and easiest option, and if your basement is well-built and insulated, your concrete floors will be much warmer than you think.

 Check out some of the more durable stone tiles like slate – these are a popular choice for basements.
 Although often more affordable, it’s not recommended you use softer, faux stones because they most likely won’t hold up in your basement.

 It is recommended you only go with an engineered floor if you have determined that your basement is relatively dry and not prone to flooding.
-These floors are constructed by layering different kinds of hardwood and generally have a high density fiberboard at the core.
+These floors are constructed by layering different hardwood kinds and generally have a high-density fiberboard at the core.
 This flooring is thinner than traditional hardwood floors (which you should NEVER install in your basement) but engineered to withstand some level of moisture.
 Understand that even engineered floors can become damaged and warped if exposed to too much moisture.

 Ceramic and Vinyl Tile